w3c/epub-specs/README.md

-# EPUB 3 Community Group Repository - EPUB 3 Revision
+# Repository for EPUB 3 Revisions in W3C

+The next revision of EPUB 3 will be EPUB 3.2, which seeks to update EPUB 3.1 to make a successor that is compatible with [EPUB 3.0.1](http://www.idpf.org/epub/301/spec/epub-publications.html) (i.e., that reverts the package document version number change introduced in 3.1).

+Creators of EPUB content are advised __not to implement 3.1__, but to continue to create content compatible with EPUB 3.0.1 until work on EPUB 3.2 is complete.

-Repository for EPUB 3 specification documents of the [EPUB 3 Community Group](https://www.w3.org/community/epub3/)
+To participate in this revision, please join the [EPUB 3 Community Group](https://www.w3.org/community/epub3/).

-HTML documents on this repository’s master branch can also be displayed in a browser via the `https://w3c.github.io/publ-epub-revision/...` URLs.

 ## EPUB 3.2 Revision Documents
 ### Draft Specifications